cwcyau/smartbiomed_summerschool2026/README.md

 ## Course Learning Outcomes

 This course provides an introduction to modern machine learning methods for high-dimensional biological and multi-omics data, spanning supervised learning, unsupervised representation learning and emerging foundation models.
 Participants will learn how to formulate predictive modelling problems, build and evaluate machine learning workflows, and interpret model outputs within a biological context.
 Through a combination of lectures and hands-on practical sessions, attendees will gain experience working with real omics datasets, implementing neural networks and variational autoencoders, and exploring state-of-the-art approaches based on self-supervised and foundation model paradigms.
 By the end of the course, participants will be equipped to select appropriate machine learning methodologies for a range of biomedical research questions, critically assess model performance and generalisability, and confidently engage with rapidly evolving AI technologies for future multi-omics analyses.
+This is a mathematically demanding course and participants should be familiar with a range of concepts (see [Prerequisites]()).

 ### Supervised Learning